 “Guesstimating” how many calories you've burned or how hard your heart is working can lead to error.
 Even the treadmill computer itself might show you an inaccurate amount of calories burned.
 There are treadmills and devices available which remove the guesswork and give you a more accurate idea.

-Even if your treadmill does not have a feature which checks your heart rate, there are personal devices available online.
+Even if your treadmill does not have a feature which checks your heart rate, there are personal devices available online, like a heart rate monitor.

 We have established that weight loss is one of the benefits of using your treadmill.
 We have also given you some ideas how you can achieve this.